UmSenhorQualquer/py3dsceneeditor/docs/getting-started/install.rst

 - Download & install `Anaconda <https://www.anaconda.com/download/>`_ or `Miniconda <https://conda.io/miniconda.html>`_.
 - Download and uncompress the `py3dsceneeditor repository <https://github.com/UmSenhorQualquer/py3dsceneeditor/archive/master.zip>`_.
 - Open the terminal and go to the previous uncompressed directory.
-- Excute in the terminal the next command to install the Anaconda/Miniconda environment.
+- Execute in the terminal the next command to install the Anaconda/Miniconda environment.

   .. code-block:: bash